DmitryNekrasov/kodvent/README.md

 - **`partitionPoint(fromIndex: Int, toIndex: Int, predicate: (Int) -> Boolean): Int`** - Finds the first index in `[fromIndex, toIndex)` where predicate returns `false`
   - Uses binary search for O(log n) time complexity
-  - The predicate must be monotonic: once it returns `false`, it must return `false` for all subsequent indices
+  - The predicate must be monotonic: once it returns `false`, it must return `false` for all later indices
   - Returns `toIndex` if predicate is `true` for all indices in the range
   - Useful for: binary search in arrays, finding insertion points, lower/upper bounds, binary search on answer
 - **`partitionPoint(fromIndex: Long, toIndex: Long, predicate: (Long) -> Boolean): Long`** - Long version for searching large ranges